JetLiBrucelee/GlobalFinanceVault/replit.md

-# The Peoples Finance - Banking Application
+# Fundamental Financial Credit - Banking Application

 ## Overview

-The Peoples Finance is a modern, multi-region online banking platform serving customers across Australia, USA, and New Zealand.
+Fundamental Financial Credit is a modern, multi-region online banking platform serving customers across Australia, USA, and New Zealand.
 The application provides comprehensive banking features including account management, card services, transfers (domestic and international), bill payments, PayID integration, and administrative controls.
 Built with a focus on security, trust, and professional user experience, it mirrors the design patterns of established financial institutions.

 ## User Preferences